jasonzurita/Swift-AWS-Lambda-Website/README.md

 **Check out the related blog posts for a detailed breakdown:**
 - [Websites using Swift and AWS Lambda — Part 1](https://www.jasonzurita.com/websites-using-swift-and-aws-lambda/) - Overview & Generating HTML/CSS using Swift
-- Websites using Swift and AWS Lambda — Part 2 — Hosting using Amazon Web Services (AWS) _(coming soon)_
+- [Websites using Swift and AWS Lambda — Part 2](https://jasonzurita.com/websites-using-swift-and-aws-lambda-part-2/) — Deploying & hosting the website using Amazon Web Services (AWS)

 ---